turgaykemalgoklen/bestcloudformecasestudytkg/README.md

 - template.yml - A SAM template that defines the application's AWS resources.
 - buildspec.yml -  A build specification file that tells AWS CodeBuild how to create a deployment package for the function.

-Your Lambda application includes two AWS CloudFormation stacks.
-The first stack creates the pipeline that builds and deploys your application.
+My Lambda application includes two AWS CloudFormation stacks.
+The first stack creates the pipeline that builds and deploys the application.

-The pipeline creates a second stack that contains your application's resources, including Lambda functions, an API Gateway API, and Amazon DynamoDB tables.
+The pipeline creates a second stack that contains the application's resources, including Lambda functions, an API Gateway API, and Amazon DynamoDB tables.
 These resources are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.
 You can view those resources in the **Resources** section of the application overview in the Lambda console.

 For a full list of possible operations, see the [AWS Lambda Applications documentation](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html).
 ## Reference Architecture